szesam/Cyber_Physical_quests/quest-4/report.md

 UDP multicast is the main networking administration structure used to connect multiple FOBs and the Raspberry PI server together.
 Essentially, a multicast address is opened within a local area network setup by a loan router.
 Within the multicast address, leader elections and UDP voting messages are broadcasted by each FOB when needed, and picked up by the relevant FOBs or PI server by using string matching.

 ### Database and Front-end webpage:
+The databse used for our system is MongoDB with Atlas Cloud Databse Interface.
+We decided to implement this because it provides a easily accessible and password protected database that can interact with a Node JS program.
+The Atlas Cloud Database Interface lets the Administrator create a cluster to store multiple databases while also making them password protected and only accesible by whitelisted IP addresses and specified user with credentials.
+We created what is called a collection inside our database with a Mongoose Schema that specifies the attributes of each object (vote) of the collection.
+In essence, each vote data will have a "Vote" attribute (R,G,Y) and a "FobID" attribute (1,2,3,...).
+Lastly, the Schema automatically creates a timestamp for each object that is saved.
+With this timestamp we are able to access the most recent data as it gets saved in the database and we display it in the web server accordingly.
+Our web server is organized with three columns to display the data for each election candidate in a list manner.
+Each vote is presented with its timestamp and Fob Id where the vote was casted.
+On top of each column there is a tally of the total votes that the candiates received which updates as new votes come in.
+Lastly, the user also has the functionality to start a new election by clicking a button.
+This action clears the database and starts a new voting query.
+To constantly update the information shown to the user in the web page, we used socket io to communicate the data from client to server.